-SaaS Contracts Attorney drafting SaaS contracts and licensing agreements for startups and vendors across the US
+Technology Attorney drafting Tech, SaaS, Software, App and AI contracts and licensing agreements for startups and vendors across the US

-When Should I Hire a SaaS Law Firm?
+When Should I Hire a Technology Law Firm?

-This creation of IP can happen quickly.
-For example, during the very first discussion two people have on a Zoom call or meeting for lunch they could discuss a new idea and start to develop code.
+This creation of intellectual property can happen quickly.
+For example, during the very first discussion two people have on a Zoom call, or meeting for lunch, they could discuss a new idea and start to develop the code.
 It is during these early stage bursts of ideas that some of the best intellectual property can be created.

-And, if these ideas are not protected by a company being incorporated with shareholders assigning all of the IP to the new company you run the risk of someone walking out the door with what could be very valuable information.
+If these ideas are not protected by a company being incorporated with shareholders assigning all of the intellectual property to the new company, you run the risk of someone walking out the door with very valuable information.

-No matter where in the US your SaaS business is located or what state a customer is based in, Andrew can help you with your SaaS contracts and understanding SaaS law.
-SaaS startups, companies, vendors, customers and resellers from California, Arizona, Colorado, Texas, Florida, Georgia, New York and Pennsylvania all have retained Andrew's law firm.
+No matter where in the United States your tech startup business is located, or what state a customer is based in, Andrew can help you with your tech contracts and understanding of technology law.
+Tech startups, companies, vendors, customers, and resellers from California, Arizona, Colorado, Texas, Florida, Georgia, New York, and Pennsylvania all have retained Andrew's law firm.

-Because of his entrepreneurial experiences Andrew understands better than most SaaS contract lawyers what it is actually like to build and scale a SaaS startup.
-You will not find too many attorneys out there in the US that work full time and own a tech law firm and have also put thousands of hours into building two SaaS startup companies with partners as the General Counsel.
+Because of his entrepreneurial experiences, Andrew understands better than most SaaS contract lawyers what it is actually like to build and scale a SaaS startup.
+You will not find too many attorneys out there in the US that work full time, own a tech law firm, and have also put thousands of hours into building two SaaS startup companies with partners as the General Counsel.

-In also building two SaaS startup companies with partners Andrew has risked his own time and money in doing so.
+In also building two SaaS startup companies with partners, Andrew has risked his own time and money in doing so.
 Andrew's clients like the fact that he has rolled up his sleeves and gotten in the weeds as an entrepreneur.
-The term that Andrew has heard time and time again from clients is that he has empathy in that he has been in the same or similar situations with his startups that his clients have.
+The term that Andrew has heard time and time again from clients is empathy since he has been in the same or similar situations with startups that his clients have launched.

-In performing his startup company General Counsel duties, SaaS Contracts Attorney Andrew S. Bosin has drafted founder, shareholder, advisor and investor agreements and SAFE's, participated in the software development process, pitched investors, raised monies, closed multiple capital raise rounds, taken go-to market SaaS sales training, engaged in the sales process and closed enterprise customer deals.
+In performing his startup company General Counsel duties, SaaS Contracts Attorney Andrew S. Bosin has drafted founder, shareholder, advisor and investor agreements, SAFE's, participated in the software development process, pitched investors, raised monies, closed multiple capital raise rounds, taken go-to market SaaS sales training, engaged in the sales process, and closed enterprise customer deals.

 When they do incorporate, Andrew’s clients usually incorporate in Delaware as a C Corporation or LLC.
-Sometimes they incorporate two businesses: a C Corp and an LLC with the LLC as the holding company and owning the C Corp which is used as the customer licensing arm of the company.
+Sometimes they incorporate two businesses known as a C Corp and an LLC, with the LLC as the holding company and owning the C Corp, which is used as the customer licensing arm of the company.

 Why It's Important For SaaS Startup Founders To Assign All of The Intellectual Property To the Startup

-This is where a really good software attorney can help a new startup just trying to figure out how to create, manage and protect its intellectual property.
-Startups need to understand that the IP created by founders, employees and developers contracted to perform work for the company should all be assigned to the startup.
+This is where a really good software attorney can help a new startup: by just trying to figure out how to create, manage, and protect its intellectual property.
+Startups need to understand that the IP created by founders, employees, and developers contracted to perform work for the company, should all be assigned to the startup.

 It would be just as devastating to a startup if a founder left the company with intellectual property they created to compete with their former company as if an outside software developer who the startup paid to develop the IP did the same thing.

-As a Software Lawyer, Andrew always tells SaaS startup founders when they ask about incorporation to get everything in black in white amongst all of the partners/founders.
-This means a startup should incorporate and require all the founders in exchange for getting equity in the new company to assign all of the intellectual property they have created to the new company.
+As a Software Lawyer, Andrew always tells SaaS startup founders when they ask about incorporation to get everything in black and white amongst all of the partners and founders.
+This means a startup should incorporate and require all the founders, in exchange for getting equity in the new company, to assign all of the intellectual property they have created to the new company.

-What else that is accomplished by signing shareholder agreements is that it likely prevents founders from exiting the company too early.
+What else is accomplished by signing shareholder agreements is that it likely prevents founders from exiting the company too early.
 This is because any stock agreement signed by a founder should have vesting in it.
-Typically, Delaware C Corp founder shareholder agreements should have language for a 1 year cliff.
-This means the founder’s equity does not start vesting until the one year anniversary date of the founder signing the agreement.
+Typically, Delaware C Corp founder shareholder agreements should have language for a one-year cliff.
+This means the founder’s equity does not start vesting until the one-year anniversary date of the founder signing the agreement.

 It is equally important to have your startup's SaaS lawyer draft or negotiate the software developer agreement in the event you are hiring outside developers to create your company's SaaS application.